tobiasmcvey/entur-realtime-aws/example-requests/requests.md

 We can **start our subsription** with a POST request.
 I recommend using **[Postman](https://www.getpostman.com/)** to test this first.

 We can also **terminate a request**.
-This is useful when testing our architecture's ability to monitor and heal an interrupted or timed out request.
+This is useful when testing our architecture's ability to monitor and restart an interrupted or timed out request.

 For both kinds of requests we want a unique `MessageIdentifier` for each request.
 We use the [uuid library](https://docs.python.org/3/library/uuid.html) in python for this, and [datetime](https://docs.python.org/3/library/datetime.html) for generating our timestamps dynamically.